Accused of a Felony

 A felony is defined as any crime that carries a maximum sentence exceeding one year in jail.
 Some common examples of felonies include: cocaine possession, heroin possession, grand theft, armed robbery, and murder.
 The most serious of all charges, felonies carry significant and potentially devastating consequences including, without limitation, incarceration, probation and parole, substantial fines, loss of constitutional rights (right to possess weapons, right to vote) and restrictions on employment.
-Consulting with an Orange County Criminal Defense Lawyer at Wallin & Klarich in the early stages of investigation or upon arrest can help the accused to avoid these potentially severe punishments.
+Consulting with a California Criminal Defense Lawyer at Wallin & Klarich in the early stages of investigation or upon arrest can help the accused to avoid these potentially severe punishments.

 Unlike misdemeanor charges, felony charges require the defendant’s appearance at all court hearings.
 If the defendant fails to appear, the court will issue a warrant for his/her arrest.
 In addition, the defendant will forfeit any bond that he/she posted.

 A felony charge may require two arraignments: the initial arraignment in the inferior court and, if the defendant is bound over following a preliminary hearing, a subsequent arraignment in superior court.

 If the defendant is in custody, he/she will have access to bail, which is set forth in the county bail schedule.
 The bail for felony charges is generally greater than that for misdemeanor charges.
 See Bail for more information.